How Do State Foreclosure Timelines Compare?

 15 states offer some form of mandatory or optional foreclosure mediation.
 51 states provide a right-to-cure period before sale.
 States with judicial-only foreclosure, mandatory mediation, long redemption periods, and anti-deficiency protections (like Connecticut, Vermont, and New York) offer the strongest homeowner safeguards.

-How does the State ADI differ from foreclosure timeline?
+How does the State Distress Index differ from foreclosure timeline?

-The State ADI measures current household financial distress using six data-driven components (debt stress, economic need, legal filings, labor market, complaints, safety net gaps).
+The State Distress Index measures current household financial distress using four equal-weighted domains.
 The foreclosure timeline describes how the legal process works.
-A fast-foreclosure state with high distress (like Nevada) is a different risk profile than a slow-foreclosure state with high distress (like Florida).
-See the State ADI rankings analysis for regional patterns and the forces driving geographic clustering.
+A fast-foreclosure state with high distress is a different risk profile than a slow-foreclosure state with high distress.
+See the State Distress Rankings page for regional patterns and the forces driving geographic clustering.

 Can I compare specific states?

 Yes.
 Use the state selector dropdowns at the top of this page to choose 2 or 3 states.
-The charts update automatically to show their State ADI component Z-scores side by side, overall scores, foreclosure timelines, and legal protection comparisons.
-Try comparing a judicial state with a non-judicial state, or two states in different ADI zones.
+The charts update automatically to show their State Distress Index domain scores side by side, overall scores, foreclosure timelines, and legal protection comparisons.
+Try comparing a judicial state with a non-judicial state, or two states in different distress quintiles.

 Sources

-Computed from NY Fed consumer credit data, BLS LAUS unemployment, USDA SNAP enrollment, U.S. Courts bankruptcy filings, CFPB complaints, and state safety net program data.
+Computed from NY Fed consumer credit data, BLS LAUS unemployment, USDA SNAP enrollment, and U.S. Courts bankruptcy filings.

 Foreclosure Timelines